vuxcode/pr1-project-Livraan/time-report.md

 - 2021-11-27, Worked for 1 hour
 - I changed some of the objects to variables and changed the prototypes into functions.
 For some reason I couldn't change one prototype into a function.

+- 2021-12-02, Worked for 1 hour
+- Have changed every prototype and object to a variable, function and 2d arrays.
+Now I just need to make the check answers function check if one answer is correct and the others wrong.
+Because now every choice I click is the correct one when I try the quiz.
+I get 10 out of 10 every time.